VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Previous Work

 \paragraph{Program Synthesis with VLMs} Our work is informed by recent advances in using Vision-Language Models (VLMs) as agents that synthesize programs to solve complex visual tasks.
 A foundational paradigm is visual program synthesis for querying.
 Methods like ViperGPT~\citep{suris2023vipergpt} and VisProg~\citep{gupta2023visual} can parse a complex visual query into a sequence of steps, generating code that calls various vision APIs (e.g., object detectors, depth estimators) to arrive at a final answer.
-LayoutGPT~\citep{feng2023layoutgpt}, which uses an LLM to generate a complete scene layout, including the sizes, positions, and relationships of different objects.
+LayoutGPT~\citep{feng2023layoutgpt} uses an LLM to generate a complete scene layout, including the sizes, positions, and relationships of different objects.
 Other research has shown that a VLM can evolve interpretable visual classifiers~\citep{chiquier2024evolving} and design interpretable programs to describe underlying scientific laws~\citep{mall2025disciple}.
 A second major application is in high-level planning and robotics.
 This research aims to create agents that can reason about the world to perform actions.
 VisualPredicator~\citep{liang2024visualpredicator}, for example, learns neuro-symbolic predicates that classify the state of the world for a symbolic planner.
 Others, like VoxPoser~\citep{huang2023voxposer}, use LLMs to synthesize 3D affordances that guide a low-level motion planner.
+Finally, some work has explored the use of VLMs to guide editing in structured 3D environments, such as BlenderAlchemy~\citep{huang_2024_blenderalchemy}.
+Concurrent work, Vision as Inverse Graphics~\citep{yin_2026_viga}, also explores the use of VLMs to generate interactive scenes.
+However, this approach is focused on generating a single 3D scene representation from an image, and does not explore the generation of a simulator or the inference of dynamics.
 The common thread in this research is that the VLM's role is to generate a plan or a set of actions for an agent to execute within an existing environment.